amadlung/2019-04-11-gwu/atmosphere_cloud.md

 **You will be presented with options to choose and configure your virtual machine here:

-	+ Instance Name: e.x., "Smake-Tutorial" or you can leave it default which is the image name.
+	+ Instance Name: e.x., "DC_Workshop" or you can leave it default which is the image name.

 	+	Base Image Version: "1.0"